-While you might have worked out a perfect schedule for the week that fits in all your clients, life can sometimes get in the way.
+While you might have worked out a perfect schedule for the week that fits all your clients, life can sometimes get in the way.

-And that means that clients may cancel, or ask to be moved, often at the last minute.
+And that means that clients may cancel or ask to be moved, often at the last minute.

 If something isn’t working for a client, you should have alternatives.

-A single, rigid training program isn’t going to always work.
+A single, rigid training program isn’t always going to work.

-Be driven and motivated
+Be driven and motivated.

 Think of a client that’s had a bad day at work.